janikowski-dev/Asset-Validator/README.md

 **Asset Validator** is a lightweight, engine-agnostic validation tool for game development pipelines.

-It validates **asset metadata exported to JSON**, using a shared rule engine that can run in CI (CLI) or locally via a desktop UI.
+It validates **asset metadata exported to JSON**, using a shared rule engine that can run in CI via a CLI or locally through a desktop UI.

 The goal is to catch common content issues **early**, without requiring the game engine to be running.